Back to Blog

 CapCut: AI powers specific features (auto-captions, background removal, style filters) but does not generate video from photos.
 It is an editing tool with AI-assisted features, not an AI generation tool.

 This distinction matters because the output is fundamentally different.
 A slideshow of your property photos with music and transitions is not the same thing as a walkthrough video where a virtual camera moves through the space.
-A before-and-after photo pair with a dissolve transition is not the same thing as a transformation video where the AI generates every frame of the change happening.

 Both have valid use cases.
 But they are not comparable products, and choosing based on the label "AI photo to video" without understanding what each tool actually does leads to disappointment.